martonm-antares/OEA-Hack-Assessment/README.md

 # OEA-Hack-Assessment Data files
-This repo contains only the data files that were used to load into the OEA Hack Assessment pipeline.
+This repo contains all of the files for the OEA Hack Assessment.

-For the OEA Hack Assessment files - go to https://github.com/martonm-antares/oeahack
+It also includes the additional datasets in the /datasets folder (national.csv) that was used for the assessment.